sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 <img src="https://upload.wikimedia.org/score/f/w/fwgn6erx9khoyxblj9sylqwr5gm8jl5/fwgn6erx.png" alt="greensleeves" width="100%">

 All these rhythmic patterns can be found in **augmentation** (longer note values) or **diminution** (shorter note values).
+### Melodic Figures
+Any one of the three-note melodic figures can be combined with either the trochaic or iambic rhythmic patterns.

+...
+Finally, one melodic figure can be developed through elision by overlapping upper and lower neighbor motions and eliding the common one.
+This four-note figure is called **double neghbor**.

+## Formal Design
+Motives link to form a phrase, and phrases join to form a **period**, the name given to a complete musical sentence.
+- Antecedent-consequence period is the most common.
+Avoids strong resolution, then closes on the tonic.
+- Symmetricial phrasing.
+- Bar form, when a repeat sign is placed at the end of the antecedent phrase.

+### Phase Cadences
+- whole note followed by a half rest
+- a dotted whole note followed by a luftpause
+- whole note followed by a luftpause

+The asymmetrical **phase group** contrasts with the symmetry (or near symmetry) of the antecedent-consequent and bar-form types.

+### Displacing The Cantus Tone
+- Does the "new" downbeat encourage the line's primary contour?
+- Have you inadvertently created a downbeat-to-downbeat tritone?
+- Does the melodic figure gained justify the displacement?

+## Melodic Design
+Purpose: enlarge upon the cantus through articulation of its measures by rhythimic patterns.

 # Chapter 11 - Vocal Duet
+Lively conversation between two voices.

+## The Text

+## The Upper Voice
+Unlike paraphrasing, the upper voice of the vocal duet is not based on a cantus.

+## Composing a Vocal Duet

 # Chapter 12 - Tonic Confirmation '
 <mark>' Note that this chapter is marked **important** to review.</mark>

+Music's *harmonia*, the "fitting together" of its linear parts, came to be heard not simply as a by-product melodic interaction, but more importantly, as a significant propulsive force in its own right.

+## Chords of Dominant Function
+### Passing 6/4
+This 6/4 chord is dissonant because it sets a fourth against the bass.

+Two types:
+- passing \\(P_4^6\\) (See page 167)
+- cadential 6/4

+### V<sup>7</sup> Chord
+Dominant seventh.

+### VII<sup>6</sup> Chord
+When the bass carries scale degree \\(\hat2\\), however, VII<sup>6</sup> can stand in place of \\(V_3^4\\).

 # Chapter 13 - Suspensions & Syncopations '
 <mark>' Note that this chapter is marked **important** to review.</mark>